Important Announcement for Cloudflare Enterprise Users

-Why Choose Cloudflare Origin Certificate?
+Why Choose Cloudflare Origin Certificate

-Cloudflare’s other offerings include DNS manager, SSL/TLS certificates, Content Delivery Network (CDN).
+Cloudflare’s other offerings include DNS manager, SSL/TLS certificates, and Content Delivery Network (CDN).
 Today we are going to talk about securing your application hosted on Cloudways with the Cloudflare Origin CA Certificate to use authenticated origin pull requests.
 Cloudflare Origin CA provides a secure end-to-end SSL connection between your server (“origin”) and the end-user securing also the paths going to Cloudflare, which sits in between the two.
 Cloudflare offers this service for free with the ability to extend your validation period up to 15 years.

-What is Authenticated Origin Pull?
+What is Authenticated Origin Pull

 Authenticated Origin Pulls let origin web servers validate that a web request came from Cloudflare.
 Cloudflare uses TLS client certificate authentication, a feature supported by most web servers, to present a Cloudflare certificate when establishing a connection between Cloudflare and the origin web server.
 By validating this Cloudflare certificate at your origin web server, access is limited to Cloudflare connections.

-Authenticated Origin Pulls is important when taking advantage of the Cloudflare Web Application Firewall (WAF).
+Authenticated Origin Pulls are important when taking advantage of the Cloudflare Web Application Firewall (WAF).
 Once your origin web server enforces Authenticated Origin Pulls, any HTTPS requests outside of Cloudflare are blocked from reaching your origin.